Skip to content

 Concretely, the component renders a React Context that manages your app's interactions with the Privy API and iframe and stores state about the current user and their wallet(s).

-This component must wrap any component that will use Privy your app.
+This component must wrap any component that will use Privy in your app.
 It is generally recommended to render this component as close to the root of your application as possible, to ensure your app's components and pages have sufficient access to the SDK.

 The PrivyProvider also accepts a config property that can be used to customize Privy within your app, including its appearance, login methods, wallet configurations, and more!
 Read our configuration guide here.